ExpressLRS/Docs/docs/hardware/hardware-selection.md

   * **Whoops / Toothpicks / Light aircraft:** Size is probably the most important feature, with a light small receiver and an onboard antenna being the best choice.
   * **Racing Quads:** Size is again most important.
 Ceramic antennas could be less easily damaged, and the reduced range of tucking them inside the frame is fine due to the short flight range.
 An external 2.4GHz antenna dipole is still pretty easy to fit and can be tucked away for a small improvement over the ceramic, but comes with Chance of Choppage.
   * **Freestyle Quads:** Minimum size is no longer an issue so Nano-sized receivers are the best bet here.
 A LNA is going to give you better reception behind obstacles.
 External antennas are a benefit as well, but you need to trade off how unobstructed the antenna will be versus getting it chopped.
 Diversity is of marginal benefit.
   * **Long Range:** For sure you need an LNA, an external antenna, and a PA to extend the telemetry range.
 This isn't to say these are required for long range, 5km is achievable on a ceramic antenna receiver with no LNA/PA at 250Hz/100mW with a clear line of sight.
 Diversity is worth a lot more here.
-For absolute maximum range 900MHz can do more but 2.4GHz can still do 50+km
+For planes without a flight controller, PWM recievers will work great.
+For absolute maximum range 900MHz can do more but 2.4GHz can still do 50+km.

 ??? info "Frequency"